The Opposite Sex: Production

+In November 1955, columnist Hedda Hopper reported that Ann Sheridan had signed onto the project, while producer Joe Pasternak was pursuing Marlene Dietrich and Miriam Hopkins.
+A month later, MGM announced the lead roles would be played by June Allyson, Dolores Gray, Ann Miller (as the husband stealer), and Leslie Nielsen with filming to begin January 16, 1956.
+Jeff Richards was cast as Buck Winston in an effort by MGM to build on his success after starring in Seven Brides For Seven Brothers (1954).

+Elaine Stewart was promised Joan Collins' role before filming.
+Grace Kelly was intended for June Allyson's role, but she had retired from acting.
+Dore Schary, MGM's head of production, had envisioned Esther Williams in Allyson's role.
+According to her 2000 autobiography The Million Dollar Mermaid, Williams objected to Schary's casting suggestion, which resulted in her suspension from the studio.
+Shortly after, on agent Lew Wasserman's advice, she left MGM after 14 years.
+Eleanor Parker was cast as Kay Hilliard, but she was replaced by Allyson.

 Unlike the 1936 play and the 1939 film adaptation, The Opposite Sex includes musical numbers and features male actors who portray the husbands and boyfriends, whose characters were only referred to in the previous film and stage versions.
-This alters the structure and tone of the base storyline significantly.

-Fay Kanin who cowrote the script with her husband Michael said the studio's argument was "you can't play a love scene alone."
-Michael said the studio "felt the movie audience would somehow be disappointed at not seeing men in it.
+Fay Kanin, who cowrote the script with her husband Michael, said the studio's argument was "you can't play a love scene alone."
+Michael said MGM "felt the movie audience would somehow be disappointed at not seeing men in it.
 After all, a man is a fact."

-Fay Kanin thought the "manless world" of the play "was a stunt, an artificial trick, but it was accepted.
+Fay thought the "manless world" of the play "was a stunt, an artificial trick, but it was accepted.
 But in a movie, which has the freedom to go out, the device would seem constrained and self conscious."
 Michael claimed "we only put in men to relieve the strain - and only when they are called for."

 The Kanins gave the story a show business background to help justify it being turned into a musical, but "there are no big production numbers," according to Fay Kanin.

-Elaine Stewart was promised Joan Collins' role before filming.
-Grace Kelly was supposed to have June Allyson's role, but she retired from acting before filming.
-MGM studio head Dore Schary envisioned Esther Williams in Allyson's role.
-According to her 2000 autobiography The Million Dollar Mermaid, Williams objected to Schary's casting suggestion, resulting in her suspension from the studio.
-Shortly after, on agent Lew Wasserman's advice, she left Metro after 14 years.
-Eleanor Parker was cast as Kay Hilliard but replaced by Allyson.

-Jo Ann Greer dubbed Allyson's ballad "A Perfect Love".

-In November 1955, Joe Pasternak was pursuing Marlene Dietrich and Miriam Hopkins.
-In December 1955, MGM announced the lead roles would be played by Allyson, Dolores Gray, Ann Miller (as the husband stealer), and Leslie Nielsen with filming to begin January 16, 1956.
-Jeff Richards was cast as Buck Winston in an effort by Metro-Goldwyn-Mayer to build on his success after starring in Seven Brides For Seven Brothers.
-In the 1939 version of The Women, actress Lucile Watson was featured in the cast as Mrs. Morehead, the loving, wise, and supportive mother of Norma Shearer's character Mary Haines.
-For the 1956 version, the role was eliminated, and a new character was created instead - Amanda Penrose, a playwright who served as Kay Hilliard's kind friend confidante.
-Ann Sheridan was cast in this part.

-Barbara Jo Allen had the distinction of being in both the 1939 and 1956 versions—in the first film, she had a small, uncredited part as a receptionist; in the second, she played gossip columnist Dolly DeHaven.

-This was Allyson's final film for MGM after having worked at the studio for nearly 15 years.